vvs31415/rust-interop/book/src/c/initial.md

 As we go along, we will try to add new functionality to this application, implementing most of the new logic in Rust.

-The intial code is simple enough that it's included in  full below, if you want to familiarize yourself with it:
+The initial code is included in full below if you want to familiarize yourself with it:

 `src/main.cpp` - the entry point